David A. Andrews

 Under Andrews’ leadership, the AHL has redefined itself as the sole primary development league for the National Hockey League, serving all 31 NHL organizations.
 Nearly 90 percent of all NHL players and every current NHL referee have now come through the AHL.
 Andrews continues to manage countless relationships with cities, owners and NHL affiliates to grow and maintain the AHL through challenging economic times: In 2001, he led one of the largest expansion efforts ever in pro sports — a complex enterprise of bringing six new cities into the AHL as the rival International Hockey League folded, and in 2015, Andrews brought to a successful outcome the complex process of relocating teams into five markets in California, an enterprise which will continue to develop and strengthen the game on the Pacific coast.

 Andrews has also contributed to the growth of hockey by working closely with the NHL on rules innovations — such as hybrid icing and 3-on-3 overtime play — and player safety initiatives including mandatory visors for all skaters.

 The AHL’s footprint has grown dramatically during Andrews’ tenure, with successful franchises throughout North America and in major markets such as Chicago, Toronto, Cleveland, San Antonio, Charlotte, Austin, San Diego, Milwaukee and San Jose.
 Andrews has also worked to ensure the league’s continuing success in smaller historical and traditional markets like Rochester, Springfield, Hershey, Syracuse, Providence and Binghamton.

-League attendance has climbed dramatically under Andrews’ leadership, more than doubling from 2.9 million in the final season before his term began in 1994 to an all-time record of more than 7.1 million in 2015-16.
+League attendance has climbed dramatically under Andrews’ leadership, more than doubling from 2.9 million in the final season before his term began in 1994 to more than 7.1 million in 2018-19.